 5 Tips for Funding Your Minority-Owned Business

-The Census Bureau reports that the number of minority-owned businesses is growing—up 39 percent in just five years.
-But even with these gains, only 15 percent of all small businesses are minority owned.
+The Census Bureau reports the number of minority-owned businesses is growing—up 39% in just five years.
+But even with these gains, only 15% of all small businesses are minority owned.
 Like many small businesses, one of the key challenges is funding.
 But there are a number of public and private sources available that target minority-owned businesses.
 Here are five tips for women and minority business owners to find funding for a start-up or to grow an existing company.